Sterling Background Report Errors Lawyer

 The Fair Credit Reporting Act provides for several possibilities if there is an error in your Sterling background check.
 Section 1681i of Fair Credit Reporting allows individuals to dispute inaccurate information in an employment background check.
 Thus, sometimes the first step is to send a dispute to Sterling.
 A Sterling background report errors lawyer like Weiner & Sand LLC can help to ensure that the dispute contains all of the necessary information.
 In addition to a dispute, the Fair Credit Reporting Act allows individuals to pursue legal claims against Sterling.
 Oftentimes, lawsuits are necessary because a job has been lost and a dispute will not help.
 In those situations, lawyers like those at Weiner & Sand LLC can pursue damages in court against Sterling for the damages it has caused.
 Damages in cases under the Fair Credit Reporting Act can include lost wages and emotional distress, as well as other items.
 The lawyers at Weiner & Sand LLC have years of experience litigating FCRA cases against background check companies, including against Sterling.

-Weiner & Sand LLC provides free consultations, so if you think you might have a background check issue involving Sterling, please request your free consultation today with one of our friendly attorneys.
+If you think you might have a background check issue involving Sterling, please request your consultation today with one of our friendly attorneys.